ehrenholgersson/OOP-TAFE-Git-Assesment/Part2/Part2.md

 Git revert will create a new commit with all changes made since a specified commit reversed.

 ### Question 9
-Git reset will move both the head and the branch reference to a specified commit, depending on type of reset this can result in the loss of data that has not yet been commited.
+Git reset will move both the head and the branch reference to a specified commit, depending on type of reset this can result in the loss of data that has not yet been committed.
 It can also result in "orphaned" commits which may be deleted by Git's garbage collection.

 ### Question 11
 False